Heartfield Studio Author

 When Germany, a vibrant democracy, spiraled into the grip of fascism, John Heartfield, a lifelong pacifist, used his “art as a weapon” in searing visual critiques of fascist philosophy and Nazi propaganda.
 These widely distributed images on popular magazine covers and posters pasted on city walls made Heartfield, a Berlin resident, a target.
 Supporters of Hitler beat him and threw him from a streetcar.
 But he refused to back down.

-After a narrow escape from the SS, my grandfather continued his campaign against Nazis and fascism in Prague.
+After a narrow escape from the SS in 1933, my grandfather continued his campaign against Nazis and fascism in Prague.
 In Czechoslovakia, he became Number Five on The Gestapo’s Most Wanted List for the crime of being an artist.
-He sacrificed everything to opposed those who sought power through bigotry, ignorance, and senseless war.
+He sacrificed everything to oppose those who sought power through bigotry, ignorance, and senseless war.

 Political Art Was Only Part Of His Legacy